 Wu bowed, hands pressed together and head low.
 “Forgive me, Colonel.”

 “Bring the kite fighters forward.
 Tell them to get in the air quickly and attack the largest kites first.
 Position the rest of the troops for battle.
-Sergeant Wu, watch for sorcerers among Zhou’s soldiers.
+Watch for sorcerers among Zhou’s soldiers, Sergeant Wu.
 Inform me should you spot one.”

 “Yes, Colonel,” Wu replied.

 Ushi stopped one of the soldiers carrying a kite.
 He examined the five crossed bamboo sticks supporting the rectangular frame, the covering of mulberry paper and the hemp bridle.
+A sharp-edged dust of broken pottery lined several feet of string near the kite.
 It was hasty and crude, but looked like it could do the job.